alexgalkin/goal-tracking/bimbink-web-app/README.md

 ## Usage

-- Open your browser and navigate to `http://localhost:3000` to view the application.
+- Open your browser and navigate to `http://localhost:9000` to view the application.
 - Modify the components in the `src/components` directory to customize the app.

 ## Contributing

 Feel free to submit issues or pull requests for improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.

+## Next Steps

+1. Configure `Github Actions` for `CI/CD`.
+2. Register and configure custom domain.
+3. Collect feedback.
+3. Improve `UI/UX`.